-All full time students under the age of 23 who have not attained senior class standing (minimum 91 credit hours) are required to live in oncampus housing unless otherwise excused by the Office of Residence Life.
-Prior to living off-campus, the student must complete an off-campus housing petition from the Office of Residence Life.
-If students are not granted permission to live off-campus, they will be charged housing costs.
+All full-time students under the age of 22 who have not attained senior class standing (minimum 91 credit hours) are required to live in oncampus housing unless otherwise excused by the Office of Residence Life.
+Prior to living off-campus, the student must complete a Commuter Application/Request for Housing Policy Exemption form to begin the process.
+If students are not granted permission to live offcampus, they will be charged housing costs.